Digiwind/Forms-Discord-Bot/README.md

 **Changes:**

 We reserve the right to modify or replace these Terms at any time.
 If we revise these terms, we will provide at least 7-days of notice on our Service's help command, prior to any revisions of these terms to taking effect.
-After any new Terms take effect, and you continue to use our service, you agree to be bound by the revised terms.
+After any new Terms take effect, and you continue to use our Service, you agree to be bound by the revised terms.

 # **Privacy Policy:**